 What’s certain is that folks are increasingly abandoning commercial dog food for alternatives.
-A raw food diet, though, is something most folks can’t commit to.
+Makes sense!
+A raw food diet is natural for every species except humans.

-Still, some aspects of a pet’s diet can be raw.
-We’ll compare popular raw food diets.
-This way you’ll get a better idea as to which one is right for your dog.
+Your buddy’s diet can be raw if you can commit to it.
+We’ll compare popular raw food diets and you’ll get a better idea as to which one is right for your dog.

 Can I Give My Dog Raw Foods?
-Answer: Yes, but a raw diet isn’t easy
+Answer: Yes, but it can be difficult

 Feeding raw vegetables is one thing, but a complete raw food diet is quite another.

-There are many pros and cons to consider before making a major change.
 If your dog is already healthy, switching to raw foods exclusively may not be a good idea.
-Another factor is the difficulty of maintaining your dog’s nutritional needs.
-Commercial dog foods, the premium brands at least, are much better than decades past.
+You really have to stay on top of your dog’s nutritional needs.
+Commercial dog foods, the premium brands at least, are better than decades past and consistent.

 Are you up for the challenge that a raw food diet?
 Often times getting a high-quality dog food is the most sensible choice.